-W represents a field on that space that assigns properties (represented by complex numbers) to each point in \mathbb{R}^{6N} .
-In the Bohmian version, W guides the motion of a "world particle" like a river guides the motion of a ping pong ball.
-(However, the world particle only moves in a \mathbb{R}^{3N} subspace.)
-Second, the fundamental space is \mathbb{R}^{3N} , and W represents a multi-field on that space that assigns properties to every ordered pair of points (q, q') in \mathbb{R}^{3N} .
+This representation enables three field interpretations of the density matrix.
+Let us use W-BM as an example.
+First, the fundamental space is represented by $\mathbb{R}^{6N}$ , and Wrepresents a field on that space that assigns properties (represented by complex numbers) to each point in $\mathbb{R}^{6N}$ .
+In the Bohmian version, W guides the motion of a 'world particle' like a river guides the motion of a ping pong ball.
+(However, the world particle only moves in a $\mathbb{R}^{3N}$ subspace.)
+Second, the fundamental space is $\mathbb{R}^{3N}$ , and Wrepresents a multi-field on that space that assigns properties to every ordered pair of points (q, q') in $\mathbb{R}^{3N}$ .
 The world particle moves according to the gradient taken with respect to the first variable of the multi-field.
-Third, the fundamental space is the physical space represented by \mathbb{R}^3 , and the density matrix represents a multi-field that assigns properties to every ordered pair of N points in physical space.
-On this view, the density matrix guides the motion of N particles in physical space.19
+Third, the fundamental space is the physical space represented by $\mathbb{R}^3$ , and the density matrix represents a multi-field that assigns properties to every ordered pair of N-regions, where each N-region is composed of N points in physical space.
+On this view, the density matrix guides the motion of N particles in physical space.

-These three field interpretations are available to the density matrix realists.
-In so far as we have good grounds for accepting the field interpretations of wave function realism, we have equally good grounds for accepting these interpretations for the W-theories.
-These physical interpretations, I hope, can provide further reasons for wave function realists to take seriously the idea that density matrices can represent something physically significant.
-In §6, we introduce a new interpretation of W as something nomological, and we will motivate that with the new Initial Projection Hypothesis.
+These three field interpretations are available to the density-matrix realists.
+In so far as we have good grounds for accepting the field interpretations of wave-function realism, we have equally good grounds for accepting these interpretations for the W-theories.
+These physical interpretations, I hope, can provide further reasons for wave-function realists to take seriously the idea that density matrices can represent something physically significant.
+In Section 6, we introduce a new interpretation of W as something nomological, and we will motivate that with the new IPH.
 That, I believe, is the most interesting realist interpretation of the universal density matrix all things considered.

-4 The Initial Projection Hypothesis
+4. The Initial Projection Hypothesis

-W-quantum theories are alternatives to Ψ -quantum theories.
-However, all of these theories are time-symmetric, as they obey time-reversal invariance $t \rightarrow -t$.
+W-quantum theories are alternatives to $\Psi$ -quantum theories.
+However, all of these theories are time-symmetric, as they obey time-reversal invariance.